-Many of us are familiar with the belief in a God who speaks, but it wasn’t always that way.
-The findings of a recent archeological dig in Peru gives us insight into the uniqueness of the God of the Bible.
+Many of us believe in a God who speaks, but it wasn’t always that way.
+The findings of a recent archeological dig in Peru gives us insight into the uniqueness of this belief in the personal nature of God.

-In an area just north of Lima, experts have recently uncovered the burial site of the largest child sacrifice ritual ever recorded.
-Here up to 1400 years ago, over 200 children from the Chimu civilisation were all brutally killed at the same time.
+In an area just north of Lima, archeologists have recently uncovered the burial site of the largest child sacrifice ever recorded.
+Their work shows that around 1400 years ago, 227 children from the Chimu civilisation were all brutally killed at the same time.
 The children were between the ages of four and 14.
-From our modern-day perspective, it is difficult to fathom why this happened.
+From our modern-day perspective, it is difficult to fathom how this horrific ritual could happen.
 It only makes sense when you understand how the gods were viewed in tribal societies such as the Chimu.

 The Gods of Ancient Tribal Societies

-It’s only in understanding this ancient tribal view of the gods that we understood the significance of the God of the Bible.
-Yahweh, (the Hebrew name for God) was vastly different to the gods worshipped by the tribes around them.
+It is only in understanding this ancient view of the gods that we can fully understand the significance of the God of the Bible.
+Yahweh, (the Hebrew name for God) was vastly different to the gods worshipped by the tribes around Israel.

 The God who Speaks

-A well known story recorded for us in 1 Kings 19 reveals just how Yahweh was different from the gods of the day.
-In the story, the famed prophet Elijah is seen fleeing for his life from the wicked King Ahab and Queen Jezebel.
+A well known biblical story (1 Kings 19) reveals just how Yahweh was different from the gods of the day.
+In the account, the famed prophet Elijah is seen fleeing for his life from the wicked King Ahab and Queen Jezebel.
 Depressed and fearful, Elijah finds himself in a cave when God declares he will reveal himself.

 There’s a great and powerful wind, but God doesn’t show himself in the wind.
 There’s an earthquake, but God isn’t seen in the earthquake.
 There’s a fire, but God is not seen in the fire.